goruck/ec2-backup/README.md

-# bash script to backup a linux machine using aws
+# bash script to backup a linux machine to the cloud using aws and rsync

-The script assumes an existing aws account and aws cli tools have been installed on the client.
-The aws cli's credentials must have been correctly configured and command output set to 'text'.
-The script only uses aws CPU and disk space while in operation to minimize $$.
-The script backups incremental changes from the last backup and assumes that a full backup was done to start with.

 This script generally follows these steps (with error checking).
 1. Get external IP address of host (also serves to check for Internet connection.)